Jekyll has a built-in auto-regeneration feature that watches your source folder for changes and then re-builds your site. The

 gem install wdm

 Alternatively, if you use a Gemfile, you can check if Jekyll runs on Windows and only then install the wdm Gem.

 Gemfile file that is in the root of your jekyll site.
 Add the following line at the end of this file.

 gem 'wdm', '~> 0.1.0' if Gem.win_platform?

 Jekyll uses the listen Gem for auto-regeneration.
 The listen Gem is a dependency of Jekyll.
 Find the version of the listen Gem installed by the Jekyll Gem.

 gem list | findstr listen

 Some versions of listen do not work on Windows. jekyll/jekyll-help#64 has some information on versions that worked on Windows in the past.
-Please refer to the Versions table to learn which versions of listen have been tested as part of this guide.
-To install a specific version of the listen Gem, run this command and specify one of the tested versions.
+To install a specific version of the listen Gem, run the command below and specify the exact version.

 gem install listen -v 3.1.5

 It is recommended to use listen version 2.7.8 or later.